 Treatment Options for ROCD

-Treatment of ROCD is similar to other cognitive behavioral treatments of OCD.
+Treatment of ROCD is similar to other cognitive-behavioral treatments of OCD.
 Before treatment can begin, however, it is important for those with ROCD to recognize that the ROCD symptoms are getting in the way of their ability to fully experience their relationships.
-Significant symptom reduction through treatment would, therefore, allow them to reach a decision about their relationship based on their experience of it, rather than based on ROCD-related fears.
+Significant symptom reduction through treatment would then allow them to reach a decision about their relationship based on their experience of it, rather than based on ROCD-related fears.

-Therapy includes assessment and information gathering, and mapping of the client’s symptoms.
-The therapist and client must also reach an understanding of what beliefs and views of self and others may be affected by the individual’s ROCD symptoms.
-A variety of CBT [e.g., cognitive restructuring, exposure and response prevention (ERP)] and experiential techniques (e.g., imagination-based exposures) are then used to explore and challenge these beliefs and views and reduce compulsive behaviors.
+Therapy includes assessment and information gathering, as well as mapping of the client’s symptoms.
+The therapist and client must also reach an understanding of what beliefs and views of the self and others may be affected by the individual’s ROCD symptoms.
+A variety of cognitive-behavioral therapy approaches such as cognitive restructuring, exposure and response prevention (ERP) and experiential techniques (e.g., imagination-based exposures) are then used to explore and challenge these beliefs and views and reduce compulsive behaviors.
 Finally, treatment gains are reviewed, effective strategies are summarized, and relapse prevention plans are made for possible setbacks down the road.

 Individuals suffering with OCD typically find great relief in reading or hearing about someone going through what they are experiencing.
-And it is our hope that this research will help raise awareness and understanding about this type of OCD.
+It is our hope that this research will help raise awareness and understanding about this type of OCD.
 As with other forms of OCD, ROCD is treatable with the right approach.
-The goal of our research is to continue to clarify the nature of ROCD and the unique symptoms that people with ROCD experience, and to investigate ways of improving treatments aimed at helping these individuals live better and more productive lives.
+The goal of our research is to continue to clarify the nature of ROCD and the unique symptoms that people with ROCD experience, and to investigate ways of improving treatments aimed at helping these individuals live better lives and maintain strong and secure relationships.

-Guy Doron, PhD, and Danny Derby, PhD, are Clinical Psychologists and Co-Directors of the Relationship Obsessive Compulsive Research Unit at the School of Psychology, Interdisciplinary Center (IDC) Herzliya, Israel (http://rocd.net).
-They have recently published a summary of findings from their lab’s research on Relationship OCD can be found on https://rocd.net/papers/.
+Guy Doron, PhD, and Danny Derby, PhD, are Clinical Psychologists and Co-Directors of the Relationship Obsessive Compulsive Research Unit at the School of Psychology, Reichman University (IDC) Herzliya, Israel (http://rocd.net).
+Recently published findings from their lab’s research on Relationship OCD can be found on https://rocd.net/papers/.
 Finding regarding their GGtude mobile platform can be found https://ggtude.com/the-science-behind-ggtude/.